monti-apm/monti-apm-agent/README.md

 Your app can connect to Monti APM using environment variables or [`Meteor.settings`](http://docs.meteor.com/#meteor_settings).

 #### Using Meteor.settings

-Use the followng `settings.json` file with your app:
+Use the following `settings.json` file with your app:

 ```js
 {